Pronation of the foot: Barefoot running

 Running barefoot has been seen to decrease pronation on the foot's impact with the ground.
-A studies investigations show that this is connected to a large torsional movement between forefoot and rearfoot which can be influenced by the shoe sole construction, with the heel pitch placing the foot into a slightly plantar flexed position, which can result in increased pronation during the pre-swing phase.
-According to researchers at the Biomechanics Laboratory of the Swiss Federal Institute of Technology, “The least amount of pronation takes place when running barefoot."
+A study's investigations show that this is connected to a large torsional movement between forefoot and rearfoot which can be influenced by the shoe sole construction, with the heel pitch placing the foot into a slightly plantar flexed position, which can result in increased pronation during the pre-swing phase.
+According to researchers at the Biomechanics Laboratory of the Swiss Federal Institute of Technology, "The least amount of pronation takes place when running barefoot."

 Supination

-Supination is the opposite, and occurs when the foot impacts the ground and there is not enough of an “inward roll” in the foot's motion.
-The weight of the body isn't transferred at all to the big toe, forcing the outside of the foot and the smaller toes which can't handle the stress as well to take the majority of the overweight instead.
+Supination is the opposite, and occurs when the foot impacts the ground and there is not enough of an "inward roll" in the foot's motion.
+The weight of the body is not transferred at all to the big toe, forcing the outside of the foot and the smaller toes which cannot handle the stress as well to take the majority of the overweight instead.